fortiql/data-forge/docs/articles/cdc-for-bronze.md

 ## Why We Pick CDC Over Replicas

 Replicas look comforting.
-Point Trino at a follower, query away, call it a pipeline.
+Point Trino at it, query, call it a pipeline.
 But replicas break the Bronze playbook:

-- **Freshness** – replicas hiccup during VACUUM or checkpoints.
+- **Freshness** – replicas could struggle during VACUUM or checkpoints.
 WAL decoding streams intent as it happens.
-- **History** – a replica is a snapshot, like a board game frozen mid-turn.
+- **History** – a replica is a snapshot, like a chess board frozen mid-turn.
 CDC keeps every insert, update, delete, and the order they arrived.
 - **Isolation** – OLTP stays untouched.
 Debezium reads WAL once and ships the firehose into Kafka.
 - **Schema fidelity** – every change carries a Schema Registry ID.
 Replicas forget what shifted.
 - **Selective capture** – publications let us stream only what matters (`demo.public.*` in our playground).